p2panda/handbook/website/docs/specification/replication.md

 ## Introduction

 - A core data type of p2panda are [bamboo][bamboo] append-only logs which contain sequences of application events.
 We build multi-writer [documents][documents] on top of these logs.
-Through the append-only nature of these data types it  can design an efficient replication protocol.
-- These are very useful in a p2p setting for achieving eventual consistency of data between peers on the network.
+- Append-only logs are very useful in a p2p setting for achieving eventual consistency of data between peers on the network.
 Remotely connected peers can perform a simple log-height negotiation and then exchange only the data the other peer is missing.
 - This document specifies how p2panda implements and expands on this replication protocol, including an announcement layer and efficient synchronization of multiple logs.

-### Scope
+### Assumptions

 - This document makes a number of assumptions on subjects outside of it's scope.
 These include:
     - Discovery: it is assumed peers can discover the addresses of other peers on their network.
     - Connectivity: it is assumed that peers can establish reliable, ordered and bi-directional transport channels
-- p2panda uses the `libp2p` framework for discovery and other p2p networking mechanisms and QUIC for transport.
-Further details are given in the Network Specification of p2panda.
+- p2panda uses the `libp2p` framework for discovery and other p2p networking mechanisms with QUIC as the transport.
+Further details are given in the [networking][networking] section.

 ## Encoding